axelarnetwork/axelar-contract-deployments/evm/README.md

   -c AxelarTransceiver \
   -m create \
   --artifactPath path/to/example-wormhole-axelar-wsteth/out/ \
-  --transceiverPrefix $PREFIX
+  --transceiverPrefix $TRANSCEIVER_PREFIX
 ```

 **Important**:

 - **Use `create`** method to deploy, as deployer of transceiver will be used to initialize the contract, avoid using `create2` or `create3`
 - **`--artifactPath` is required** for transceiver deployment
 - **`--transceiverPrefix` is required** to differentiate multiple transceivers in config
-- The GMP Manager address is automatically read from the chain config (`${PREFIX}AxelarTransceiver.gmpManager`) or can be manually provied via `--gmpManager` flag
+- The GMP Manager address is automatically read from the chain config (`${TRANSCEIVER_PREFIX}AxelarTransceiver.gmpManager`) or can be manually provided via `--gmpManager` flag
 - **Library Linking**: Pre-linked artifacts are generated and required libraries are already linked

 The deployment script will:

 - Validate the gateway, gas service, and GMP manager addresses from the chain configuration
 - Deploy the contract with the correct constructor arguments
 - Store configuration including gateway, gas service, and GMP manager addresses